Turkey Itinerary for 7 Days

 What is the best time to visit Turkey?

-Turkey is vast and spread out, and the weather varies greatly across the country.
+Turkey’s weather varies widely throughout its vast and dispersed territory.
 As a result, you can always find regions to visit at all times.
-In general, the best seasons to visit Turkey are spring (March-May) and fall (SeptemberNovember).
+The best seasons to visit Turkey are spring (March to May) and fall (September to November).
 The temperatures would be mild, the skies would be clear, the crowds would be thin, and everything would be less expensive.
-During Ramadan (March to May), few shops and restaurants are closed during the day.
+During Ramadan (March to May), a few shops and restaurants are closed during the day.
 The summer months (June-August) will be scorching hot, crowded, and expensive.
 However, it is an excellent time to visit the Mediterranean coast.
-Cappadocia also hosts the Cappadox Festival in May, which is well worth seeing.
+Cappadocia also hosts the Cappadox Festival in May, which is worth seeing.
 Winters (DecemberFebruary) are extremely cold and rainy, making them an unsuitable time to visit Turkey.

 Getting Around in Turkey